M4FC: a Multimodal, Multilingual, Multicultural, Multitask Real-World Fact-Checking Dataset: Experiments

 To further analyze \textit{multilingual} performance, We disaggregate results by language in Figure~\ref{fig:veracity_lang}.
 Proprietary models again lead overall, generally benefiting from RIS evidence.
 GPT4o-mini performs weakest on Turkish, while Gemini underperforms on Spanish and Tamil.
 Telugu is the language on which models perform best, surpassing several higher-resource ones.
 Yet, open-weight models exhibit smaller or inconsistent gains from evidence, and sometimes perform worse when evidence is added, with Telugu ranking among their weakest languages.
 These findings suggest that cross-lingual generalization is highly model-dependent, underscoring the need of multilingual evaluation.

 \paragraph{Verdict prediction with intermediate tasks}

-Table~\ref{tab:pipeline_results} presents a detailed evaluation of how intermediate task outputs affects verdict prediction.
-We consider both predicted and ground truth intermediate outputs, in the \textit{imbalanced}, \textit{English-only} setting.
-We use GPT4o Mini and Qwen2.5-VL-7B, the best performing MLLMs for verdict prediction (see Figures~\ref{fig:vp_vis}).
-A case study is shown in Appendix~\ref{sec:pipeline-case-study}.
+Table~\ref{tab:pipeline_results} reports how intermediate task outputs affect verdict prediction.
+We consider both predicted and ground truth intermediate outputs in the \textit{imbalanced}, \textit{English-only} setting.
+We use GPT4o Mini and Qwen2.5-VL-7B, the best performing MLLMs for verdict prediction in the \textit{balanced} setting (see Figures~\ref{fig:vp_vis}).
+Figure \ref{fig:pipeline} shows an example of pipeline predictions with GPT4o Mini.
 Replacing ground truth claims with extracted ones substantially decreases F1, showing that inaccuracies in extracted claims harm downstream verdict prediction.
 Adding all or some of the other intermediate predicted outputs and the web evidence improves F1.
 Web evidence has the strongest impact.
 Surprisingly, using only predicted image contextualization, despite it relying on the same web evidence, performs worse than using the web evidence directly.
-This suggests that many errors are introduced during image contextualization, and that the web evidence is not sufficient to predict most context items during that intermediate step.
+This suggests that the web evidence is not sufficient to predict accurately most context items during the intermediate image contextualization step.
 When ground truth intermediate outputs are available, image contextualization yields the largest performance boost, improving F1 by 16.96 percentage points.
 In that case, adding web evidence provides little to no improvement.
-The highest F1 is achieved by combining the web evidence and all ground truth intermediate tasks, highlighting the complementarity of the intermediate tasks towards verdict prediction.
-These results show the promises of combining AFC tasks and open the door for future work on how to best implement these combinations, in terms of accuracy, interpretability, and computational efficiency.
+The highest F1 is achieved by combining web evidence with all ground truth intermediate tasks, highlighting the complementarity of the intermediate tasks for verdict prediction.
+These results show the promise of combining AFC tasks and open the door to future work on how best to implement these combinations, in terms of accuracy, interpretability, and computational efficiency.

+We compare these results with the end-to-end system DEFAME.
+DEFAME's F1 remains lower than the pipeline with ground truth intermediate task outputs.
+However, it largely outperforms the pipeline with predicted intermediate outputs.
+This shows that, while intermediate tasks are necessary to produce a fact-checking article, SOTA end-to-end systems like DEFAME still have a clear advantage for verdict prediction.